urswilke/ggbenjamini/README.md

 It results in a dataframe of multiple bezier curves representing the shape of a leaf.
-The first column `element` indicates which part of the leaf the bezier describes, and can take the values “stalk,” “half 2” and “half 1.” `i_part` denotes the id of the bezier curve, and `x` & `y` its point coordinates.
+The first column `element` indicates which part of the leaf the bezier describes, and can take the values “stalk”, “half 2” and “half 1”. `i_part` denotes the id of the bezier curve, and `x` & `y` its point coordinates.
 The column `param_type` denotes the type of the point in the bezier curve.